How To Make The Most of

 As well as thinking about how to craft interesting and engaging posts, you’ve also got to consider the best time to post on social media, the ratio of the type of posts to put out, and curated content.
 With so much to think about, it’s easy to get put off.
 Some people ignore all of that and post sporadically with little or no thought about any kind of strategy.
 Others have that strategy in place but don’t stick with it over time.

 The truth is that it’s hard work.
 Success doesn’t come overnight and it doesn’t come without being consistent and working to a plan.
 We’re going to show you how to make the most of social media for your nonprofit or your business.

 “Marketing isn’t magic.
 There is a science to it.” – Dan Zarrella

 You need to treat social media as a way of finding interested people and get traffic to your website.
-Once they’re at your website you need to convert them to donors or customers, depending on what it is you do.
-You can do this in a few different ways, like giving away valuable content in exchange for an email address and then moving them into your email list to provide them with even more value, before eventually asking them to make a donation or to buy something.
+Once they’re at your website you need to convert them to customers.
+You can do this in a few different ways, like giving away valuable content in exchange for an email address and then moving them into your email list to provide them with even more value, before eventually asking them to make a purchase or to book a call.

-When you’ve successfully turned someone into a paying customer or donor, move them into a different list or ask them to join another social area so that you can manage what they see and change what you send them.
+When you’ve successfully turned someone into a paying customer, move them into a different list or ask them to join another social area so that you can manage what they see and change what you send them.

 “Your copy should always be about relationship building: solving problems, making life easier, easing pain.” – Roberta Rosenberg